sstelfox/stelfox.net/content/knowledge_base/linux/sshd.md

 firewall section of this page.
 I will cover the rest in the following two sub-sections.

+Note for personal research: It seems that version 2 of the SSH protocol natively supports chaining authentications using the 'AuthenticationMethods' commands allowing you to simply do things such as requiring you to have both a key and password.
+Chaining this with pam could allow us to require a publickey, following by standard password, and finishing up with a OTP.
+Would be fantastic for high security airlock servers, or as a stronger means of restricting root logins where they are necessary.

 ### SSH Authorized Keys

 SSH authorized keys provide a considerably stronger authentication method than